 Research

-My dissertation explores the politicization of anti-gender sentiment within right-wing populist contexts and examines the conditions under which anti-gender attitudes influence anti-democratic thought and voting behaviors.
+My dissertation explores the politicization of anti-gender sentiment within right-wing populist contexts and examines the conditions under which anti-gender attitudes influence populist beliefs and electoral support for right-wing populist parties.
 These projects are currently in progress:

 From Gender Attitudes to the Ballot: Understanding Men's Higher Support for the AfD [in co-authorship with Alexia Katsanidou] | The planned paper will explore whether changes in gender attitudes contribute to the persistent gender voting gap in support for the right-wing populist AfD.
 Using newly collected panel data from the GESIS Panel (2021, 2024), we investigate whether sexist and anti-feminist attitudes have increased more strongly among men than among women, indicating a gender-conservative shift.
 Building on this, the project examines whether this gendered attitudinal shift helps explain men’s higher likelihood of voting for the AfD.